 meter, introducir

-Put ten pence in the machine and you will get a cup of coffee.
+Put ten pence in the machine and you will get

 PUT ON